 The College receives capital spending authority on a biennial basis and may carry unexpended amounts forward into one or two future biennia, depending on the original purpose of the funding.
 In accordance with accounting standards, the amount shown as capital appropriation revenue on the financial statement is the amount expended in the current year.
 Expenditures from capital project funds that do not meet accounting standards for capitalization are reported as operating expenses.
 Those expenditures that meet the capitalization standard are not shown as expense in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.

-\ Grants and Contracts exclude any Federal Pell grants and student loans.
+^{} Grants and Contracts exclude any Federal Pell Grants and student loans, and any federal grants classified as nonoperating.

 Expenses: